International

 Economic Overview

 Pakistan has achieved steady growth since 2013 in the aftermath of a credit facility agreement with the IMF.
 Economic growth slowed in recent years due to measures taken by the authorities to address macroeconomic imbalances and turned negative in the aftermath of the COVID-19 pandemic.
-According to the IMF's estimates, growth picked up in 2022 reaching 6% of GDP despite disruptions caused by floods, a tight monetary stance, high inflation, and a less conducive global environment; while a strong inflow of remittances (around 10% of GDP, mainly from Gulf countries like Saudi Arabia and UAE) supported private consumption.
-The IMF expects the economy to decelerate slightly in 2023 (+2%) before picking up again the following year (+4.2%).
+According to the IMF's estimates, growth picked up in 2022 reaching 6% of GDP, but it turned negative again in 2023 (-0.5%), due to the efforts to stabilize the economy through tackling fiscal and external imbalances and to a contraction in private consumption caused by the loss of income of rural populations amid floods that devastated the agricultural sector and by rising inflation.
+The IMF has revised down Pakistan's growth estimate for fiscal year 2024 to 2%, followed by 3.5% in 2025.

-Pakistan's unemployment rate stood at around 6.2% in 2022 and is expected to remain stable in the near future.
+Pakistan's unemployment rate stood increased to 8.5% in 2023 (from 6.2% the previous year) and is expected to decrease to 8% and 7.5% in 2024 and 2025, respectively.
 Nevertheless, the number of people no longer actively seeking work is increasing.
-The level of underemployment remains very high and much of the economy is informal.
-While the poverty rate has fallen by 40% over the last two decades, it is still high: using the lower-middle-income poverty rate of USD 3.2 per day, in fact, the World Bank calculated that Pakistan's poverty ratio stands at around 40%.
-The country has a low GDP per capita (PPP), estimated at USD 6,662 in 2022 by the IMF.
+The level of underemployment remains very high, and much of the economy is informal.
+While the poverty rate has fallen by 40% over the last two decades, it is still high: using the lower-middle-income poverty rate of USD 3.65 per day, in fact, the World Bank calculated that Pakistan's poverty ratio stands at around 39.4%, with over 12.5 million Pakistanis falling below the poverty line in one year.
+The country has a low GDP per capita (PPP), estimated at USD 6,437 in 2022 by the World Bank (latest data available).unctad.org/system/files/official-document/wir2023_en.pdf

 Main Indicators 20222023 (E)2024 (E)2025 (E)2026 (E)